jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-04/04-2-daisy-seed.md

 The Pins referenced as **“peripheral GPIO”** (violet color) can be used to communicate with external devices and to send or receive serial data.
 In this project, we will only make use of the **UART4 Rx Input** (Pin 12 / D11) **to receive our MIDI-Input** from an outside source.
 However, if you plan on extending your project and want to **incorporate a display, SD-Card or other features**, I recommend reading more about the Daisy Pin IO [here](https://daisy.audio/hardware/Seed/).
 Note that not all features might be compatible with heavy and Plug Data.

+## Daisy Memory
+The Daisy features a **few different types of internal memory**, differing in size and speed.
+The **internal flash-memory of 128kB** can be used to run smaller programs.
+If your Program exceeds this size, you need to flash the **bootloader** into the flash-memory and **upload the program into a different memory**, such as SRAM.
+The bootloader is a small program, that will boot our loaded program from other directories than the internal flash.
+This may sound complicated at first, but **it is easily done via the heavy-compiler integration in Plug Data**, where you simply select the size of your patch and it will get automatically assigned to the right memory storage of the daisy.
+We will have a detailed look at this in [here]({{site.baseurl}}/chapter-04/04-3-hvcc)

 > Continue with the next chapter about the heavy compiler [here]({{site.baseurl}}/chapter-04/04-3-hvcc)!